MillenniumDB/wukong-engine/docs/project_structure.md

 - `Dockerfile`: Specifies base images, dependencies, and build steps for creating the **Docker** image for the project.
 - `.dockerignore`: Specifies files and directories that should be ignored by **Docker** when building the image for the project.
 - `.gitignore`: Specifies files and directories that should be ignored by **Git** for source control.
+- `.gitattributes`: Specifies attributes for files in the **Git** repository, such as line endings and merge strategies.

 [📚 Back to Table of Contents](#-table-of-contents)